Cray-HPE/uan-product-stream/docs/portal/developer-portal/test-plan/K3s Test Plan.md

 alanm@uan01:~
 ```

-1. Once a target UAN has been identified to test, checkout the UAN CFS repository from VCS, and create a new branch.
+1. Checkout the UAN CFS repository from VCS and create a new branch.

   In the following example, the currently booted UAN was configured with `integration-2.6.0`, so that was used as the starting point.
 Use the correct branch for the UAN being tested.
 ```
 $ git clone https://auth.cmn.lemondrop.hpc.amslabs.hpecorp.net/vcs/cray/uan-config-management.git